 Ezra Christian was 8 pounds, 1 ounce.
 There was much debate about his name – the other choices were Benjamin, Ruben, and Abraham.
 He was born on what we in the LDS religion believe to be Christ’s birthday, and also the day the LDS religion was restored; Christian is my brother’s middle name, and we

 Moving through that birth, I didn’t feel alone.
 I remembered so many births and situations and strong mamas moving gracefully through this work.
 I could name each and every one that came to mind, but hey, this one’s my story.
 Just know if I have been with you for the birth of your baby, you were with me during mine in spirit and endurance and admiration.
 This has brought me so much more appreciation and compassion for birth and women while experiencing it – that’s why I feel there should be something birth workers can do every few years to get back in touch with what it can really be like to physically grow and have a baby.
 It changes you, and sometimes we forget that.

-The excitement that surrounds an expectant mother starts building as soon as the good news is shared.
-As her burgeoning belly grows so does attention from others.
+The excitement that surrounds an expectant parent starts building as soon as the good news is shared.
+As their burgeoning belly grows so does attention from others.
 Baby’s arrival brings relatives, friends, and neighbors…at first.
 But as the much-awaited birth comes and goes, so do the people.
-Often this can leave a new mother feeling isolated, tired, and depressed.
+Often this can leave a new parent feeling isolated, tired, and depressed.

 The first thing that I'd want to do...